thirumurthis/Learnings/AngularNote-development.md

  // Step #4 - RouterOutlet
  // in the above step 3, if we click on the button the address bar has the routed url but no action happens

- // we need RouterOutlet needs to be used, where the content of the next component comes
+ // we need RouterOutlet, where the content of the next component comes this is a place holder

  // in app.component.html
  <button class='btn btn-primary' routerLink = "/customer"> click Customer</button>